Skip to main content

 Workflow

-To configure the HelmChart custom resource, do the following:
+To support installations with the kots.io/v1beta2 HelmChart custom resource, do the following:

 Rewrite Image Names